Forgotten pin or passcode?

 Once you have a lock-screen passcode set, you can force a reboot by pressing the Home and power buttons simultaneously until the device shuts down.
 Then use the power key to turn the device on again - it will boot to the lock screen and, once unlocked with the correct passcode, will return to the Home screen.

 If you are unable to set a lock-screen passcode, a hard reboot will return you to the app and the device will remain in Guided Access mode.
-To exit Guided Access, you will need to restore your device to factory settings.
-This will effectively wipe your device of all content and data and you will need to reinstall and reconfigure the app.
+To exit Guided Access, you will need to unplug your iPad and allow the battery to drain to 0%, shutting down the device.
+When the device is plugged in again, it will boot to the Home screen.
+Alternately, you can restore your device to factory settings, which will wipe your device of all content and data (you will need to reinstall and reconfigure the app).

 Forgotten Passcode for Restrictions

-If the iPad you are using has iOS Restrictions enabled, but you have forgotten the pin, you will need to restore your device to factory settings.
-This will effectively wipe your device of all content and data and you will need to reinstall and reconfigure the app.
+If the iPad you are using has specific iOS Restrictions enabled, but you have forgotten the pin, you will need to restore your device to factory settings, which will wipe your device of all content and data (you will need to reinstall and reconfigure the app).